jaxontn/nestjs-api-framework/API_Fixes_Documentation.md

 - **Corrupted Code**: Likely due to incomplete edits, merge conflicts, or manual modifications that broke syntax without proper validation.
 - **Inconsistent Parameter Handling**: Service methods had varying approaches to handling `merchantId` (some as parameters, others embedded in data), leading to undefined variables when controller calls didn't match.
 - **Lack of Immediate Validation**: Without running builds frequently or using strict linting, syntax errors accumulated.
+- **Variable Redeclaration**: Using the same variable name in the same scope, common in large functions with multiple data aggregations.
+- **Loose Typing**: Overuse of `any` types leads to TypeScript inference issues, especially with array methods like `map` and `Object.values`.

 ## How to Avoid Such Mistakes in Future API Development
 To prevent similar issues: